 When the pancreas becomes inflamed, its digestive enzymes activate prematurely in the pancreas instead of waiting till they reach the small intestines, resulting in the digestion of the pancreas itself.
 When that happens, those enzymes may leak into the abdomen which can cause damage in this area and cause problems to the kidney and liver.

-What are the Clinical Signs of Pancreatitis?
+What are the Clinical Signs of Pancreatitis in Dogs?

 When a dog has an attack of pancreatitis, they may take a position similar to that of a “play bow”, with their rear in the air and front legs and head lower to the ground.
 Their back may look more hunched-back, rather than straight.

-Canine Diet for Pancreatitis
+Canine Diet for Pancreatitis in Dogs

 Pancreatitis is not curable but can often be managed through diet.
 Ask your vet and they will tell you, dietary modification is actually the most important component in the long-term management of dogs with pancreatitis.
 The goal of the diet is to require the least amount of work on the GI tract, and therefore the least amount of stress on the pancreas.
 Feeding smaller meals more often rather than one or two large meals helps in minimizing GI stress.